-- 1. SFTP the .zip firmware file to the /firmware location on the device. - 2.
-Enter the following command from the SSH console: imgupd
+- 1. SFTP the .puf firmware file to the /firmware location on the device. - 2.
+Enter the puf <filename> command in the console, where <filename> is the complete filename of the .puf file, including the filename extension.

 User and Group Management